openstate/kamervragen/README.md

 ## Copyright and license

-The Open Raadsinformatie API is distributed under the [GNU Lesser General Public License v3](https://www.gnu.org/licenses/lgpl.html).
+The DUO API is distributed under the [GNU Lesser General Public License v3](https://www.gnu.org/licenses/lgpl.html).
 The Open Cultuur Data and DUO API documentation is released under the [Creative Commons Attribution 4.0 International license](http://creativecommons.org/licenses/by/4.0/).